alexander-hagg/alexander-hagg.github.io/_posts/2025-12-01-fromfeudallordstoaisovereigns.md

   - technofeudalism
 ---

-# From Feudal Lords to AI Sovereigns -- And How We Win

 Our world is built on a simple, unspoken hypothesis: power structures don’t disappear; they just get new layers.
 Feudalism never truly vanished.
 It was simply built upon by capitalism.
 This is a core idea explored by former Greek finance minister Yanis Varoufakis in his book, *Technofeudalism: What Killed Capitalism*.
 In his talks and writing, he argues that we are living through the next great layering, a shift so profound it has subjugated capitalism itself and placed us under a new set of invisible rulers.

 But this is not the end of the story.
 By understanding the architecture of this new power, as diagnosed by Varoufakis and others, we can design a strategy to dismantle it.